Sign Up Here

-"…Marissa and Michaela, They are both excellent presenters and the course was very informative.
+"…excellent presenters and the course was very informative.
 The course was an eye opener on the proper technique and utilization of NMES.
-Thank you, Marissa and Michaela for providing such get knowledge!
+Thank you for providing such get knowledge!
 Hopefully you will have others courses in the near future."

 "…I would also love more info for the next company I may work for to persuade them to switch to guardian as I will never go back to VS."